-Whether it is for space saving reasons, cost, or courtesy to your roommates, family, or neighbors, it has never been easier to ditch the traditional amplifier in favor of a virtual rig hosted in your cell phone, tablet, or computer.
+Whether for space-saving reasons, cost, or courtesy to your roommates, family, or neighbors, it has never been easier to ditch the traditional amplifier in favor of a virtual rig hosted in your cell phone, tablet, or computer.

 In order to do so, you’ll need to find software that functions as a standalone, not just as a plugin.
 Garageband, Ableton Live 11, Amplitube 4, and Bias Elite are all great options for this.

 When it comes to dialing in the perfect tone, having a virtual rig puts the world at your fingertips.
-Physical versions of the amps and FX you can set up on your computer can run into thousands of dollars, and while purists may say there is no replacement for the real thing, it takes a serious audiophile to be able to notice the difference in a blind test.
+Physical versions of the amps and FX you can set up on your computer can run into thousands of dollars.
+While purists may say there is no replacement for the real thing, it takes a serious audiophile to be able to notice the difference in a blind test.

 Not only will you have access to cheaper versions of the world’s best gear, but you’ll also be able to play with the settings for each, sometimes in ways you couldn’t with the actual equipment.
 Another benefit is the fact that you can save multiple versions of the same amps and FX.
-For example, you’ve set up 3 profiles for your virtual Marshall Silver Jubilee, you can pick and choose between them at the touch of a button, unlike with the real equipment, where you’d need to buy 3 amplifiers to be able to do the same!
+For example, if you’ve set up 3 profiles for your virtual Marshall Silver Jubilee, you can pick and choose between them at the touch of a button.
+With the real equipment, you’d need to buy 3 amplifiers to be able to do the same!

 Controlling Effects While Using Your Computer as an Amplifier

 We can fix this by using a midi controller.
-This is a device that looks just like a stomp box or multi FX pedal, but it is programmed to control your predefined virtual FX.
+This is a device that looks just like a stompbox or multi-FX pedal, but it’s programmed to control your predefined virtual FX.
 The Behringer FCB1010 is a great option if this is an avenue you’d like to pursue.
 It has 10 banks of presets and an expression pedal, making it incredibly versatile.

-While not essential to using your computer as an amplifier, having the kind of control that a midi foot switch offers makes it a much more natural playing experience, and it is highly recommended.
+While not essential to using your computer as an amplifier, having the kind of control that a midi foot switch offers makes it a much more natural playing experience and is highly recommended.

 Digital Audio Workstations